AkkilMG/HeimanPictures-RIP-15-6/README.md

 ![Heiman Git Stats](https://github-readme-stats.vercel.app/api?username=HeimanPictures&include_all_commits=true&count_private=true&theme=highcontrast)
 ```
 Don't Go With GitHub Stats As It Only Shows Stats Of the Open-Source Repos.
-So I have 100+ Repos Private.
+So I have 100+ Repos Private And Contributed In Many Users Private Repos.
 So, Don't Underestimate Any User Having Low Stats.. 😝😝🤪
 ```